GigglingRagdoll/Free-Range/README.md

 Free-Range is an NCurses filesystem viewer written in Chicken Scheme.

 Current Issues:
-- Crashes upon entering and empty directory
+- Crashes upon entering an empty directory
 - Scrolling to the end of large directories causes crashes

 Next Steps: